anharrington/handsonpython/rstP/dynamic.rst

 your web form has all the right names and initial values, you can change the action URL to your CGI script name (like quotient.cgi), and go on to test the combination of the form and the CGI script!

+If you are modifying a previous working form, it may be easier to use the source view, and just replace the value of the form's action attribute to the new .cgi file name.

 Now we have discussed the last piece, web forms,